meiosis-io/Amino-php/README.md

 #### `->save()`

 While new transactions can be saved, existing transactions can not.
-Transactions can not be updated once recorded, but can be removed or voided.
+Transactions can not be updated once recorded, but can be voided.

 ## Content Management - Sites